-If you start a blog in 2017 you should expect your income streams to change.
+If you start a blog in this year you should expect your income streams to change.
 That can be a really scary thing if you aren’t prepared.

 For example, if you rely on Google Adwords from organic search traffic and your blog suddenly get’s pinged in some update you might wind up with zero income for a while.
 The same goes with an affiliate product that you might be promoting with natural traffic vs paid traffic.
 That can dry up in an instant.

 Try to think about diversifying your income streams so that you aren’t up the creek should one dry up.
 The best bet is a strong mailing list that you can use to launch your own products and affiliate promotions.